 Starting in Week 5 of Bootcamp, our Career Services team will meet with students to discuss their personal career goals.
 They will give you an overview of the steps they take to connect you with employers, on top of what will be expected of you while hunting for a job.
 They’ll provide resume workshops, practice tech interviews, coach you to discover your career goals and give you valuable insight into your tech community.
 Career Services will help you pair your past experience with your new coding skills to position yourself to prospective employers and land your first job as a Junior Developer!

 There are many different ways the Career Services team will connect you with potential employers.
 They’re constantly sending curated resumes for our graduates and will connect with organizations on your behalf if you have your eye on a specific company.
 Our network is large and spans across Canada, and we’re often able to find connections for students in a wide variety of locations and industries.
-The CS team will also organize employer events to put you face to face with companies looking to hire - two of our favourite events are Employer Speed Dating and Employer Demo Day.
+The CS team will also organize employer events to put you face to face with companies looking to hire - two of our favourite events are Employer Speed Interviewing and Employer-Only Demo Day.

-Employer Speed Dating is exactly what it sounds like.
-Our upcoming job-seeking graduates will meet face to face for 5 minute micro-interviews with employers who are looking to hire.
+Employer Speed Interviewing is exactly what it sounds like.
+Our upcoming job-seeking graduates will meet face to face for five-minute micro-interviews with employers who are looking to hire.
 You’ll have the chance to network and get a feel for the Developer hiring experience, while also discovering more about potential positions that may interest you!
 Each student will cycle through the employers and have a chance to speak with each hiring manager.
 If an employer likes what they see, they’ll connect with a member of the Career Services team to arrange a more formal interview.

-Employer Demo Day takes place just hours before our big public Demo Day.
+Employer-Only Demo Day takes place just hours before our big public Demo Day.
 Students have the opportunity to show off their final projects directly to representatives from companies looking to hire.
 You’ll demo what you’ve created, talk about your tech stack, the development process and how your team brought the project to life.
 Employers will ask questions about the project and often will grill you on the components of your Demo, giving you a chance to show off your technical knowledge.

 Come graduation, the Career Services team will have prepared you with everything you need to hit the ground running on the job hunt.
 While some students who hustle hard do get hired before Bootcamp even ends, there is still hard work ahead for those still looking for their first job.
 All incoming students are required to sign a jobseeker's agreement that highlights the effort required when you’re actively looking for your new position.
 This includes keeping the CS team in the loop on your status, actively applying for jobs, attending meetups and always be coding!
 Keeping your skills sharp while on the job-hunt is crucial.

-To facilitate the jump from classroom to real world environment as quickly as possible, the Career Services team often works with employers to arrange a paid internship or apprenticeship-style employment that lasts three to four months.
+To facilitate the jump from classroom to real world environment as quickly as possible, the Career Services team often works with employers to arrange a paid internship or apprenticeship-style employment that lasts three- to four-months.
 During this time, your employer would provide dedicated mentorship from a senior member of the development team who will be able to support the transition and help build the career skills needed to grow as a Developer.

 In this situation, employers would pay a minimum of $500 a week during the apprenticeship period and often offer the student full-time employment at the end of the term.
 This option is a great fit for students who are eager to jump into a career as quickly as possible after graduation.
 If at anytime a graduate decides to not continue a position or leaves a previous employer, they are always welcome to re-engage with the Career Services team to help find their next position!